jyotsnasingh11217/TerraMARS/README.md

 ## Acknowledgements
 University of Arizona, Tucson, Arizona, USA

-This work used the Jetstream2 system at Indiana University through ACCESS allocation [ACCESS-XXXXX].
+This work used the Jetstream2 system at Indiana University.

 ## License